Tyler Stephenson Player Props: Reds vs. Cubs

 Cubs Pitching Rankings

-- The 8.6 strikeouts per nine innings put together by the Cubs pitching staff ranks 17th in the league.
+- The Cubs pitching staff is 17th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Cubs' 4.08 team ERA ranks 14th among all MLB pitching staffs.
+- The Cubs have the 15th-ranked team ERA among all league pitching staffs (4.16).

 - The Cubs allow the fourth-fewest home runs in baseball (48 total, one per game).

-- Steele (6-1) gets the starting nod for the Cubs in his 11th start of the season.
-He has a 2.20 ERA in 61 1/3 innings pitched, with 53 strikeouts.
+- Taillon (0-3) gets the starting nod for the Cubs in his eighth start of the season.
+He's put together a 7.76 ERA in 26 2/3 innings pitched, with 27 strikeouts.

-- The lefty last appeared on Sunday against the Philadelphia Phillies, when he tossed six scoreless innings while giving up four hits.
+- The righty last appeared on Saturday against the Philadelphia Phillies, when he went 2 1/3 innings, allowing six earned runs while giving up six hits.

+- The 31-year-old has an ERA of 7.76, with 9.1 strikeouts per nine innings, in seven games this season.
+Opponents are batting .313 against him.

 © 2023 Data Skrive.
 All rights reserved.